-Complainants should try to limit their communication with the school that relates to their complaint, while the complaint is being progressed.
+While the complaint is being progressed, complainants should try to limit their communication with the school on matters related to the complaint.
 It is not helpful if repeated correspondence is sent (either by letter, phone, email or text), as it could delay the outcome being reached.